robtweed/ewdDOM/README.md

 ewdDOM essentially provides Native XML Database storage for Node.js.
 There is currently no XPath or XQuery capability, but it is hoped that these will follow (volunteers for collaboration are very welcome!).

-It turns out that persiatent DOMs are a very powerful and flexible way of storing and manipulating data.
+It turns out that persistent DOMs are a very powerful and flexible way of storing and manipulating data.
 Although you can output any EWD DOM as an XML text file, there is actually no need to do so unless you really need an XML file as output for some reason.
 The real power of the DOM is the ability to quickly and easily transform and modify the document via the DOM APIs, and it is straightforward to walk the DOM tree and carry out actions (or output data) based on the information found while traversing the DOM.

-The EWD DOM is actually the core of the [EWD Ajax/Mobile web application development framework](http://www.mgateway.com/ewd.html) and is the key to the power and flexibility of EWD.
-It has been re-implemented and made available for Node.js for two reasons:

- - as a useful standalone product in its own right
- - as an initial stepping stone to porting EWD to a fully Node.js environment

 ##  Using the ewdDOM module

-Node.js should be installed on the same physical server as an instance of the Globals database.
-See the [Globals web site](http://globalsdb.org) for instructions on installing and configuring the Globals database for use with Node.js.
+Node.js should be installed on the same physical server as an instance of the Mumps database that you use.
+If you use the [dEWDrop VM](http://www.fourthwatchsoftware.com), everything is ready to run,  All you need to do is to install the ewdDOM module.

-      Note: The current ewdDOM module assumes that you will have installed the Globals cache.node module into a path that ensures that it can be loaded into Node.js using require('cache').
-See the Globals Node.js interface guide.
-If you install Globals in some other way, you'll need to edit the /lib/ewdDOM.js file: search for require('cache') and change the require path appropriately.

-The following is a simple example of how to use the *ewdDOM* module:
+The following is a simple example of how to use the *ewdDOM* module within the dEWDrop VM :

-      var ewdDOM = require('ewdDOM');
+      var dom = require('ewdDOM');
+      var globals = require('/home/vista/mumps');
-      var params = {
+      var db = new globals.Gtm();
-        path:'/home/user/globals/mgr'
-      };
-      ewdDOM.start(params,function(db) {
-        console.log("version = " + ewdDOM.version);
-        console.log("Your persistent DOMs: " + JSON.stringify(ewdDOM.getDocumentNames()));
+      db.open();
+      dom.init({
+        db: db,
+        ewdGlobalsPath: '/home/vista/www/node/ewdGlobals',
+        domGlobalName: 'xmldom'
       });

-This example assumes that the Globals database has been installed in the path */home/user/globals*.
-The ewdDOM.start() method opens the database and establishes the environment for your DOMs to be accessed within its callback function.
+      console.log("version = " + dom.version);
+      console.log("Your persistent DOMs: " + JSON.stringify(dom.getDocumentNames()));
+      db.close();

 The array of document names will, of course, initially be empty because you haven't created any DOMs yet.

-##  ewdDOM Start Parameters
+##  ewdDOM init() Parameters

-The parameters that you can specify for the *ewdGateway* *start()* function are the standard ones for opening a Globals database, though the ewdDOM module provides common defaults as follows:

-- *path  = the path in which the Globals database file (CACHE.DAT) resides (default *'/home/user/globals/mgr'*)
-- *username*  = the Globals database username (default *_SYSTEM*)
-- *password*  = the Globals databaase password (default *SYS*)
+The init() function must be invoked before you can use the ewdDOM APIs.
+It takes a single argument which is an object with the following properties:

-- *namespace* = the Globals database namespace to which *ewdDOM* should connect (default *'USER'*)
+- *db  = pointer to the Mumps database that you've opened
+- *ewdGlobalsPath*  = the path used by the require() function to load the ewdGlobals module (ewdGlobals provides the OO abstraction for Mumps global storage)
+- *domGlobalName*  = the name of the Mumps Global that will be used to store your XML DOMs (default *^zewdDOM*)

 ##  EWD DOM Examples